w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 The parachains' protocol can be summarized into three main steps:

-1. Collators send the parachain block (parablock) with PoV to the set of Validators assigned to the parachain.
+1. Collators send the parachain block (parablock) with PoV to the set of Validators assigned to the parachain (i.e. para-validators).
 2. Validators verify if the parablock follows the state transition rules of the parachain and sign statements that can have a positive or negative outcome.
-3. With enough positive statements, the block is added to the relay chain.
+3. With enough positive statements, the block is added to the Relay Chain.

 The figure below shows a representation of a parachain with collators and validators.
 The figure also shows the journey of a block through the three main steps, as well as the sections where the